karan-ksrk/Colornet/README.md

-﻿# Want to colorize the old black&white huddy buddy in chuddy images into colored then run my project
+﻿# Want to colorize the old black&white huddy-buddy in chuddy images into colored  by running this project

 ## python 3.8 is recommended